-7 The target population of the old SHCS excludes "dwellings without foundations".
+&lt;sup>8 The target population of the old SHCS excludes "dwellings without foundations".
 So, for example, mobile homes would not be eligible for the physical survey.
 However, these dwellings are eligible for the social survey.
-In order to work around this, such dwellings are still included in the social interview but are then streamed past questions on surveyor appointments, thus avoiding surveyors being called out to static caravans or houseboats.
+In order to work around this, such dwellings are still included in the social interview but are then streamed past questions on surveyor appointments, thus avoiding surveyors being called out to static caravans or a houseboats.